Hovenden House, Barn and Abolition Hall: Jane Johnson

-As Still led Johnson and her sons away, five black dockhands prevented Wheeler from stopping them.
+As Still led Johnson and her sons away, five Black dockhands prevented Wheeler from stopping them.
 Williamson remained to explain to authorities that this had been a lawful act, not a kidnapping.

 Williamson, the only white man involved, was arrested and charged with violating the Fugitive Slave Act.
 Federal Judge John Kintzing Kane presided over his trial, and refused to believe that Williamson did not know where Johnson was being hidden.
-Kane found him in contempt of court, and jailed him for more than three months, which attracted national attention.
-Williamson's successful defense was that Johnson's master had brought her into Pennsylvania, a free state, therefore she was not a fugitive across state lines, and state law rather than federal law applied.
+Kane found Williamson in contempt of court, and jailed him for more than three months, which attracted national attention.
+Williamson's successful defense was that Wheeler had voluntarily brought Johnson into Pennsylvania, a free state, therefore she was not a fugitive across state lines, and Pennsylvania law rather than federal law applied.
 Still and the five dockhands were charged with forcible abduction, rioting, disorderly conduct, and assault.
-On August 29, 1855, Johnson appeared as a surprise witness at their trial, and testified that she had voluntarily walked away from Wheeler.
-The most serious charges against the men were dismissed, although the two who had restrained Wheeler were convicted of assault and spent a week in jail.
-Johnson was escorted out of the courthouse by Lucretia Mott, Rev. James Miller McKim and George Corson.
+On August 29, 1855, Johnson appeared as a surprise witness at their trial, and testified that it had been her own decision to walk away from Wheeler, freeing herself and her sons.
+The most serious charges against the Black men were dismissed, although the two who had restrained Wheeler were convicted of assault and spent a week in jail.
+Johnson was escorted out of the courthouse by abolitionists Lucretia Mott, Rev. James Miller McKim and George Corson.
 She was hidden at Corson's house in Plymouth Meeting to prevent pro-slavery activists from abducting her and returning her to slavery.
-At the end of her stay, Corson's 13-year-old son, Ellwood, drove Johnson in a carriage by night to Mahlon Linton's house in Newtown, Pennsylvania.
+At the end of her stay, Corson's thirteen-year-old son, Ellwood, drove Johnson in a carriage by night to Mahlon Linton's house in Newtown, Bucks County, Pennsylvania.
 From there she was smuggled to Boston, Massachusetts, and reunited with her sons.